Key Takeaways

 Benefits of using this form

-For families: Peace of mind knowing their caregiver can act decisively in emergencies without waiting hours to be reached.
+- For families: Peace of mind that their caregiver can act decisively in an emergency instead of waiting hours to be reached.

-For emergency responders: Clarity.
-Paramedics and ER teams see at a glance that the adult with the child has explicit consent authority.
+- For emergency responders: Clarity.
+Paramedics and ER teams can see at a glance that the adult with the child has explicit consent authority.

-Pabau’s digital form builder lets you customise this template, embed it into your patient portal, collect e-signatures, and store signed copies securely in each child’s clinical record.
+Practice management software like Pabau includes a digital form builder, so you can customize this template, add it to your client portal, collect e-signatures, and store signed copies securely in each child’s record.

 Legal enforceability of a babysitter medical consent form varies significantly by jurisdiction.
 No single federal law governs minor medical consent by non-parents.
 Instead, states have their own statutes:

-• California and New York have specific child welfare agency forms (CDSS LIC 627; OCFS forms).
-These are preferred in those states.
+- California and New York have specific child welfare agency forms (CDSS LIC 627; OCFS forms), which are preferred in those states.

-• Other states rely on common-law principles of parental delegation and may honour a clearly signed, witnessed consent.
+- Other states rely on common-law parental delegation and may honor a clearly signed, witnessed consent.

 Advise families to consult a local family law attorney or their state’s child welfare agency before relying on a general template.
 Clinical understanding of emergency medical protocols includes knowing your state’s rules on caregiver consent.